wiard/punkbank/README.md

 ### The usecases of ECH Matrices

 Unifying parcels on Bitmap and having all kinds of usecases coming from there.
+How?
+By coding directly on Bitcoin one can mimic parceling.

 ### Why the token